Ernaneco/Ernaneco/README.md

-## Olá pessoal! 👋
+## Hello, World! 👋
-- 📗 Economista, ingressando no mundo da programação
+- 📗 Economist, learning to program
-- 🌎 Aprendendo desenvolvimento web
+- 🌎 Learning web development with the Odin Project
-- 👯 Tenho interesse em adquirir novos conhecimentos e participar de projetos
+- 👯 Objective of fulfilling the freeCodeCamp Certified Full Stack Developer Curriculum

 <!--
 **Ernaneco/Ernaneco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.